One of the concepts I come across frequently in my practice is pet owners’ perception that “people food” is bad for their dogs.

 That said… my question is, why do we need to eliminate fresh food from our pet’s diet?
 By its very nature, dog food is processed.
 We know the negative effects that would come from us eating processed food for every single meal, so why do we think this is okay for our pets?

 Again, I am simply posing the question.
 Please understand this, I, Dr. James St. Clair, am 100% for balanced, nutritious diets for dogs.
 I also believe that there are very high-quality comprehensive diets available on the market to consumers.
 In no way am I advocating discontinuing your dog’s regular diet.
-I simply believe that as consumers, we should be educated and aware of the marketing messages that we encounter on a daily basis.
-The better educated we are, the better consumers we can be, thereby supporting the companies that are truly honest and genuinely care about our health and well-being.
+I simply believe that as consumers, we should be educated and aware of the marketing messages that we encounter daily.
+The better educated we are, the better consumers we can be, thereby supporting truly honest companies and genuinely caring about our health and well-being.

 The Final Point